AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Video security/Overview.md

-  * The plaintext keys are transmitted between players and the cloud, which makes them prone to be intercepted.
+  * The plaintext keys are transmitted between players and the cloud and are prone to interception.

-  For more information, see [HLS Encryption](/intl.en-US/Developer Guide/Video security/Standard HLS encryption.md).
+  For more information, see [HLS Encryption](/intl.en-US/Developer Guide/Video security/HLS Encryption.md).

 * Commercial DRM

-  High-end video programs must meet the security requirements of content providers such as Hollywood.
-Alibaba ApsaraVideo cooperates with ChinaDRM, which has been certified by both National Radio and Television Administration (NRTA) of China and Hollywood, to launch the first cloud DRM solution in China.
-This solution will be commercially available.
+  High-end video programs must meet the security requirements of content providers, such as Hollywood and Warner.
+ApsaraVideo VOD provides a cloud-based DRM solution that supports FairPlay and Widevine DRM encryption.
+This solution integrates the video encryption, license issuance, and video playback features.

-  If you want to use this solution, contact your business manager, submit a ticket, or contact ApsaraVideo VOD after-sales.
+  For more information, see [Introduction](/intl.en-US/User Guide/DRM Management/Introduction.md).